KilianZell/CS502_project/README.md

 ### Installation
 1. Download or clone the repository: `git clone https://github.com/KilianZell/CS502_project.git`
 2. Manually install the required packages listed in requirements.txt.
-Alternatively, you can simply run the dedicated cell in main.ipynb using pip.
+Alternatively, you can simply run the dedicated cell in `main.ipynb`.

 ### Data Loading
 1. Download the compressed and assembled HAM10000 dataset: